-- (1) In any year where the aid payment percentage is less than 90, the full amount of the current year payment to charter schools must be paid in the July through February payments (this gives charter schools the current year payments earlier, but means charter schools won't receive any state aid payments during March, April, May, and June). - (2) The cleanup payment for charter schools is also accelerated.
-Seventy-five percent of the cleanup payment is made on July 15, and the remainder (25 percent) is paid on October 30.
-Beginning in fiscal year 2016, the authority to accelerate the cleanup payment for charter schools is eliminated. - (3) A charter school where at least 90 percent of the students are eligible for special education services has its special education payments made on a 90/10 basis regardless of the general statutory aid payment percentage.
+- (1) In any year where the aid payment percentage is less than 90, the full amount of the current year payment to charter schools must be paid in the July through February payments (this gives charter schools the current year payments earlier, but means charter schools won't receive any state aid payments during March, April, May, and June). - (2) In any year where the aid payment percentage is less than 90, the cleanup payment for charter schools is also accelerated.
+Seventy-five percent of the cleanup payment is made on July 15, and the remainder (25 percent) is paid on October 30. - (3) A charter school where at least 90 percent of the students are eligible for special education services has its special education payments made on a 90/10 basis regardless of the general statutory aid payment percentage.